 According to our system administrators, windows server 2019 has been the most stable they have seen and its performance is far more superior to all previous windows versions including windows server 2016.

-However, one of the main obstacles that could prevent system administrators to go to windows server 2019 is not only the skepticism to jump to the latest.
+However, one of the main obstacles that could prevent system administrators from going to windows server 2019 is not only the skepticism to jump to the latest.
 It could very well be not compatible with the software applications that are supposed to be loaded on it.
 Software vendors do not certify their software fast enough or at times they may need to make changes.

 As a company that specializes in data migration, we start to test our products since the tech preview II of any operating system.
 This is mainly because we need to ensure that we are fully compatible with the latest operating system the day it launches.